-Guidance: Many of Florida's soils contain adequate amounts of P, assuming the soil pH is within the correct range to make it available to plants.
-Unless starter fertilizer is warranted, P is only applied when supported by a calibrated soil test or as recommended by tissue testing results.
+Many of Florida's soils may contain adequate amounts of P, assuming the soil pH is within the correct range to make it available to plants (ideally 6.0 to 6.5).
+Managing pH may be impracticable for some commodities.
+Further, pH may not be the best indicator of P availability in organic and mineral soils in Florida.
+Applying P in starter fertilizer is warranted.
+Otherwise, supplemental P is only applied when supported by a calibrated soil test or by tissue testing result or when substantiated production data such as yield, delayed harvest conditions, or marketable crop quality, demonstrate the need for supplemental P.